joostdecock/site/_includes/measurements/shouldertowrist.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="shouldertowrist" %}

-The **shoulder to wrist** measurement runs from the edge of your shoulder down your arm to your wrist.
+The **shoulder to wrist** measurement determines your sleeve length, and runs from the shoulder point along the arm to your wrist.

-To measure your **shoulder to wrist**, start at the edge of your shoulder, where your sleeve starts at a well-fitting shirt.
-Follow your arm, making sure to keep it in natural (slightly-bend) position, down to your wrist.
+To measure your **shoulder to wrist** measurement, place your tape measure at your shoulder point.
+Let your arm hang naturally in a slight bend, and measure along your slightly bended arm up to your wrist.